Cricut Basics-3D Layered Paper Projects Tips, Tricks and 55 Shadow Box Ideas

 Creating layered paper projects and shadow boxes out of cardstock with your Cricut is one of the most popular Cricut projects!
 We're sharing a ton of tips, tricks and ideas so that you'll be making 3d layered paper art with your Cricut like a pro!
 Includes over 50 layered paper project SVGs!

-You’ve got your supply list, your tips and tricks and instructions for creating and assembling your projects!
-Now comes the best part!!!
-Picking your projects!
+You’ve got your supply list, your tips and tricks and instructions for creating and you’ve experimented with your first project.
+Now comes the best part: picking your own projects and craft ideas!!

 First is this amazing Cardstock Shadow Box Frame SVG.
-This cut file and accompanying instructions allow you to make shadow boxes in a variety of sizes out of kraft board or cardstock to display your projects in.
-All of my shadow boxes in the images in this post are made with this cut file.
+This cut file and accompanying instructions allow you to make DIY shadow boxes in a variety of sizes out of kraft board or cardstock to display your projects in.
+I used this cut file for all the shadowboxes used in my examples above in this post

 Next is this Spacers Cut File.
 This allows you to make spacers using your Cricut to help add depth to your shadow box designs.
 This will help your designs really pop!

 Now onto the super fun cut files!
-I’m sharing with you over 50 layered paper project ideas below.
-Starting with 5 projects that are super simple for beginners.
+Below, I’m sharing over fifty 3D layered paper art projects ideas that I gathered from Etsy and other online shops.

-These cut files all come with written instructions, edges that line up perfects and only have a handful of layers each.
+These 3D Layered Paper Art Projects cut files all come with written instructions, edges that line up perfectly and only have a handful of layers each.

 Shadow box SVGs are a wonderful way for crafters to get their toes wet doing layered designs.
 The majority of shadow box SVGs have square edges that line up on every layers of the cut file.
 This makes them very easy to assemble.

-Here are 35 designs that I love, that I think you will love too!
+Here are 35 3D Layered Paper Art Projects that I love, that I think you will love too!

 No shadow boxes required for these gorgeous 3d layered paper projects!
 If you are up for a bit more of a challenge then these cut files are for you.
 These cut files are more advanced because most of them don’t have the square edges that line up easily the way that Shadow Box SVGs have.